Residential Housing for Queer and Trans Students

 Students can contact Residence Life to request gender-neutral housing and can also make an appointment to meet with someone from the office.

-Griffin GearUp is a great opportunity to get to know other first-year students and try to find people you feel comfortable around.
+There are many opportunities to get to know other first-year students and find people you feel comfortable around.
 If you find someone you’re comfortable with, you can create roommate groups in your housing application, but all parties must accept.

 If you end up in a living situation that at any point feels uncomfortable because of your identity, you can come to Residence Life during business hours or call the RA on-call after hours to find a comfortable and safe living situation.